Blog | 25 Dec 2025

 Tuition and Education Credits

 Tuition and education credits help students reduce their taxes by claiming eligible tuition fees paid to post-secondary institutions.
-If they don’t utilize all the credits in one year, they can save them for future years until the student has tax payable.
-However, in Ontario, there won’t be a similar provincial credit for 2024.
+If they don’t utilize all the credits in one year, they could save them for future years until there is tax payable.
+However, in Ontario, there is no provincial credit for 2025.

 Students who cannot use the entire amount of their tuition and education credits may transfer up to $5,000 of unused credits to a parent, grandparent, spouse, or common-law partner.
 To do this, the student must complete the back of the T2202 form and indicate which relative the credits are being transferred to.
 The student must still report the tuition credit on their own tax return, indicating the amount transferred, while the receiving family member must also report the transfer on their own tax return to benefit from the credits.